shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 Prior to using this runner, you must generate local credentials for accessing Replica's BigQuery datasets.
 To do this, follow the steps below:

-1. Run the following command in a terminal.
-Run this command in the same directory where you will run the data pipeline.
+1. Run the following commands in a terminal.
+Run these commands in the same directory where you will run the data pipeline.

     ```bash
+    # create the credentials folder if it does not already exist
+    mkdir -p ./gbq-credentials

+    # ensure the current user owns the credentials folder and its contents
+    sudo chown -R $(id -u):$(id -g) ./gbq-credentials

+    # run the Docker container to generate credentials
-    docker run -it --volume ./gbq-credentials:/credentials --user $(id -u):$(id -g) ghcr.io/shi-institute/gc-mobility-dashboard-gbq-auth:latest
+    docker run -it -p 3000:3000 --volume ./gbq-credentials:/credentials --user $(id -u):$(id -g) ghcr.io/shi-institute/gc-mobility-dashboard-gbq-auth:latest
     ```

 2. Follow the link printed in the terminal output.
 This will open a Google sign-in page in your web browser.